IMAP-Ultra Instrument

 How It Works

 As those ENAs pass through the fan blades, they enter the instrument through a slit aperture.
-Inside they pass through a series of foils that act like a stop watch, by measuring each ENA's time of flight, and therefore its speed.
+Inside they pass through a series of foils that act like a stop watch, by measuring each ENA's A measure of the flow of events. of flight, and therefore its speed.
 IMAP-Ultra's electronics know when to start the clock, based on the detection of secondary electrons generated off the start foil, when the ENA passes through.
-The clock stops when the ENA hits the large microchannel plate detector at the back plane of the sensor.
+The clock stops when the ENA hits the large A tiny, flat device made of glass or ceramic with many tiny channels inside.
+It's used to amplify electrical signals in scientific instruments that need to detect very faint light or tiny particles.
+It is like an array of very small Channel Electron Multipliers.
+An instrument which is used to discover that something is present somewhere, or to measure how much of something there is. at the back plane of the sensor.

 By recording where the ENA hits the back plane microchannel plate, the scientists are also able to determine the direction it came from in the sky.
 IMAP-Ultra records this information for each ENA that make it through, so that it can build up a precise image of the invisible boundary between our solar system and interstellar space.
-This information is useful later in helping IMAP scientists to determine the range of energies and types of particles that the Heliosphere is composed of and the quantities of these elements.The directionality of the ENAs is used to map the different quantities of different energies that are coming from the outer heliosphere boundary.
+This information is useful later in helping IMAP scientists to determine the range of energies and types of particles that the The bubble-like region surrounding the solar system inflated by the solar wind, shielding the solar system from interstellar radiation. is composed of and the quantities of these elements.The directionality of the ENAs is used to map the different quantities of different energies that are coming from the outer heliosphere boundary.

 Explore the IMAP-Ultra Model